 Concurrently enrolled students (high school students enrolled in college classes) who are classified as nonresident students for tuition purposes may be eligible for the SB150 waiver of nonresident tuition while still in high school.
 Students must be special admit part-time (enrolled in 11 units or less) students who currently reside in California and are attending high school in California.
-Students wishing to take advantage of this exemption should complete a residency reclassification form and attach a copy of high school transcripts showing current enrollment.
-Forms and attachments should be submitted electronically to the Admissions & Records Office.
+Students wishing to take advantage of this exemption should complete a residency reclassification form.
+Forms should be submitted electronically to the Admissions & Records Office.